UWrc/UWrc.github.io/docs/hyak101/basics/nn_batch.md

 -123.04024738823856,44.4420668151814,HALS.30.4
 ```

-That SLURM job completed completely in the background, meaning that we could have submitted the job, ended our connection to `klone` by logging out, and returned later to view the progress or results.
-You can instruct SLURM to send messages about jobs completing by adding the following sbatch directives to your SLURM script and replacing the work `UWNetID` with your UW Net ID:
+That Slurm job completed completely in the background, meaning that we could have submitted the job, ended our connection to `klone` by logging out, and returned later to view the progress or results.
+You can instruct Slurm to send messages about jobs completing by adding the following sbatch directives to your Slurm script and replacing the work `UWNetID` with your UW Net ID:

 ```bash
 #SBATCH --mail-type=ALL
 #SBATCH --mail-user=UWNetID@uw.edu
 ```

-In the nest section, we will use a SLURM batch script to submit multiple jobs as an array to be executed in the background in parallel.
+In the nest section, we will use a Slurm batch script to submit multiple jobs as an array to be executed in the background in parallel.